jules2689/trudeau/docs/2020-04-17/q_a.md

 I'd like to come back to your aid plan that you have just unveiled. a lot of people were expecting you to do more.
 Some people were suggesting that there needed to be an equity contribution from the government.
-Are you prepared to do that and, if not, why not?why did you not choose that avenue?our emphasis from the outset was to help Canadians in difficultty, to help families that are suffering, to help people who need help. and that is why the wage subsidy and the Canada emergency response benefit are there to assist millions of Canadians in industries right across the country. and we clearly saw that the oil industry has special issues because of what is happening on international markets with the oil price decline and also because of COVID-19.
+Are you prepared to do that and, if not, why not? why did you not choose that avenue? our emphasis from the outset was to help Canadians in difficultty, to help families that are suffering, to help people who need help. and that is why the wage subsidy and the Canada emergency response benefit are there to assist millions of Canadians in industries right across the country. and we clearly saw that the oil industry has special issues because of what is happening on international markets with the oil price decline and also because of COVID-19.
 So all of these issues mean that we have to do a bit more and that is exactly what we're doing now.
 We will continue to look at other possibilities if there is a need.
-But we pry marely want to ensure that we're helping canadian families and canadian workers who need help during these difficult times.
+But we pry ma rely want to ensure that we're helping Canadian families and Canadian workers who need help during these difficult times.